 In case you want to do the same – quit your job and leave without a plan – please don’t!
+That’s a huge mistake many aspiring digital nomads make.
 It was risky and it only worked for me for three reasons:

 - I had experience in a few different job areas which increased the chances of finding a new job

 - I had enough savings to keep me alive for a couple of months

 - I didn’t have any dependencies, e.g. no family members to take care of